 Occasionally a weaker password hash algorithm, especially those used in older operating systems or by legacy systems, will suffer an attack facilitated by what is known as a rainbow table.
 The short explanation is less like having a list of passwords to guess and more like having a list of encryption keys to compare against what a password might look like.
 1and1 has more info on rainbow tables and what you should know about their use.

-Sometimes all the end user can do is opt not to use a service with a legacy security algorithm, even if that may cause an inconvenience.
-Chances are that mild inconvenience will beat out on losing valuable personal data.
+Sometimes all the end-user can do is opt not to use a service with a legacy security algorithm, even if that may cause an inconvenience.
+Chances are that mild inconvenience will beat out losing valuable personal data.

 Yet there still exist situations where alertness and careful digital maneuvering can mitigate most of the average consumer’s risk.
 Sometimes the simple act of double-checking the URL of a website is enough to catch a phishing attempt, which is why it’s always advisable to ensure security, especially when shopping online.
 Becoming deeply familiar with the ins and outs of sites that handle critical information, be it an online shopping outlet or a local bank, can help clue a user in on when things aren’t all they seem to be.